alexnimo/Nimo-Awesome_repo/README.md

           <li>Intel Owl - OSINT solution to get threat intelligence data about a specific file, an IP or a domain from a single API at scale: https://github.com/intelowlproject/IntelOwl</li>
           <li>Intrigue Core - open attack surface enumeration engine.
 It integrates and orchestrates a wide variety of  security data sources, distilling them into a normalized object model: https://core.intrigue.io/</li>
           <li>Awesome CobaltStrike Defence: https://github.com/MichaelKoczwara/Awesome-CobaltStrike-Defence </li>
+          <li>Crossfeed - a tool that continuously enumerates and monitors an organization's public-facing attack surface in order to discover assets and flag potential security flaws: https://github.com/cisagov/crossfeed</li>

             </span>
             </p3>